lambda-snail/uuid-lib/README.md

 auto empty = uuid::nil;
 ```

-If you have obtained the octets for a UUID from somewhere else, a `uuid` can also be created with the raw data:
+If you have obtained the octets for a UUID from somewhere else (e.g., (de-)serialized from some stream), a `uuid` can also be created with the raw data:

 ```c++
 octet_set_t raw_data = get_data();